 Introduction

+molecular signaling is complex and has transcriptional and post transcription, Protein and genes integration is important

 Modern sequencing technology allows biologists to study conditions at different molecular levels by generating ‘omics’ datasets such as transcriptomics (mRNA levels), proteomics (protein levels) and phosphoproteomics (phosphoprotein levels).
 These datasets are extraordinarily rich and allow sophisticated inferences about molecular signaling individually.
 In particular, pathway enrichment analysis allows the identification of modulated biological processes by two main classes of methods 1, 2 – over-representation analysis and functional class scoring, or topology-based pathway enrichment analysis.
-However, technical and biological variability between these layered datasets present challenges for integrative computational analyses.
+However, technical and biological variability between these layered datasets present challenges for integrative computational analyses in general and pathway analysis in particular.

 Discrete-state modeling characterizes network topologies with Boolean rules or gates that define signal flow through the network.
 These networks can be simulated either synchronously or asynchronously to identify limit cycles or attractors that correspond to network-specific states/phenotypes.
 We have recently published two algorithms that infer regulatory rules for prior knowledge networks (PKNs) from omics data 3, 4.
 These inferred regulatory rules are used to perturb and simulate networks in silico to calculate the influence of nodes over signaling through the network.
 This perturbation-based scores are combined with expression data to perform pathway analysis.
 However, both these methods rely on information from a single omics training dataset to perform both rule inference and pathway analysis.

 Here, we present a method multi-omics Boolean Omics Network Invariant Time Analysis (mBONITA) to (a) use multiple layers of omics data to improve inference of regulatory rules, (b) use expression from all these layers to calculate node importance scores and identify condition-related subnetworks and (c) perform pathway analysis that incorporates information from multiple molecular layers.
 We demonstrate the utility of this algorithm on a multi-omics dataset from RAMOS B cells grown under hypoxic conditions and treated with cyclosporine A (CyA).
 This dataset consists of three layers – transcriptomics, proteomics, and phosphoproteomics.
-We have previously published the analysis and validation of the proteomics 5 and phosphoproteomics dataset 6 and present the conventional analysis of the transcriptomics dataset in this manuscript.
+We have previously published the analysis and validation of the proteomics 5 and phosphoproteomics dataset 6.
+Here wepresent the conventional analysis of the transcriptomics dataset in this manuscript.
 These datasets have limited correlation in accordance with previous studies.
 We show that our method can effectively use this multi-omics dataset in combination with PKNs from KEGG 7 and WikiPathways 8, 9 to (a) identify an accurate and reliable regulatory rule set for PKNs, (b) use this improved rule set to calculate node modulation scores that incorporate all available expression information and the network topology and (c) use these modulation scores to identify modulated pathways that suggest a mechanism for hypoxia-mediated chemotaxis in B cells.
 We also demonstrate this on a multi-omics dataset from persons with renal cancer 10.
 We used mBONITA to identify pathways that are significantly dysregulated in the three contrasts in our multi-omics dataset, including pathways that are not significantly dysregulated in individual datasets.
 We compare these pathways to those identified by our competitor algorithms PaintOmics4 11, 12, CAMERA 13 in combination with Fisher’s method of p-value combination as suggested in ReactomeGSA 14, LeapR 15, multiGSEA 16 and ActivePathways 17, and show that mBONITA identifies the most relevant pathways to these conditions.
 We use mBONITA to calculate node modulation scores for a large signaling network describing the HIF1A-mediated signaling in B cells and identify that are highly modulated in this condition.
 We show that the genes identified by mBONITA show improved condition specificity and contain strong candidates for experimental validation.